 First Week of Second Term: Students are not permitted to have any non-Brock residence guests in the evenings during the first seven (7) days of school in January.
 Students are permitted guests during the day up until 6pm.
 Residence students may visit other residence buildings as guests of a resident of that residence.

-Sign-in of guests: Upon arrival, any guests in residence must be signed in and issued a residence guest wristband at the North or South Service Desk.
+Sign-in of guests: Upon arrival, any guests in residence must be signed in and issued a residence guest wristband at the North Service Desk, South Service Desk or Captain John’s Lounge.
 There is no charge to sign a guest in, and for the safety of everyone in the residence community, non-registered guests (i.e. guests who are found without wristbands) will be asked to leave residence and/or escorted from campus.

 Guest behavioural expectations: Residents are held responsible for guest behaviour (regardless of whether or not they have signed in their guest), and are responsible for informing their guests of residence rules and policies.
 In the event that guests are disruptive, cause damages, or conduct themselves inappropriately, they may be asked to leave (escorted by Campus Security or Niagara Regional Police if necessary), and their residence student host will be documented/put on report, billed for any damage caused by the guest(s), and may be sanctioned for the guest(s) behaviour.
 Your guests are your responsibility until they leave residence.
 If, after your guest(s) arrival, you are concerned that your guest(s) may become disruptive, it is important that you instruct your guests to leave before problems arise and escort them out of the residence.
 We would also recommend that you notify your Service Desk regarding their departure from residence.
 Any guest who is disruptive may be subject to a fine under a Brock Offense Notice or a Provincial Offense Notice through Campus Security and a campus ban.
 Residence students will be responsible for their guests’ behaviour regardless of where they are on campus at the time of an incident.